-The Restoring Circles Collective is mobilizing Transformative Justice in the inner city of Vancouver in a 3 year social innovation project, on the unsurrendered territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+The Restoring Collective mobilizes Indigenous Transformative Justice and ways of Knowing and Leading with gratitude on the unsurrendered territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

-This project began in 2013 with an Indigenous-Ally collaboration group where we asked: “How do we end the cycles of violence?” and “How do we work together as human beings?”
+The Collective began in 2013 with a small Indigenous-Ally collaboration group I as part of who asked: “How do we end the cycles of violence?” and “How do we work together as human beings?”

-The outcome is an Indigenous-Ally collaboration network that’s coaching up skills, tools, and partnerships to build circles of belonging, place, witnessing, co-creation and leadership in the inner city.
-The Restoring Circles Collective asked me to write the curriculum based on our 4 years of community consultation, and be Director.
+The outcome is an Indigenous-Ally collaboration network that coaches skills, tools, and partnerships to build circles of belonging, reconciliation, witnessing, co-creation and leadership in across Turtle Island.

-In monthly workshops, inner city front-line staff and leaders collaborate tools for social transformation, reconciliation, and conflict resolution.
-The curriculum bridges Indigenous principles of respect, responsibility, and reciprocity, with Indigenous-sourced, evidence-based therapeutic coaching models.
-Alongside, we build community-accessible Peacemaking Circles to address community, relationship, family and inter-cultural violence, in 10 Circles for 10 years… to start.
+In live and online workshops, both front-line staff and leaders collaborate tools for social transformation, reconciliation, evolutionary relationships, structural change and everyday conflict resolution.
+The curriculum bridges Indigenous ways of knowing, principles of All My Relations respect, responsibility, and reciprocity, with both day to day relationship practices for peacebuilding communities, and leadership actions for transformational organizations.

-The project empowers front-line Coaches with tools for restorative talking circles; non-violent conflict resolution; trauma-informed somatics; witnessing and interdependent, full-person reciprocity; narrative therapy & identity gifting; weaving belonging in collective Circle process; Reconciliation and Allyship; and cultural hands-on, ritual protocols and spiritual place-making.
+The Restoring Circles Project empowers front-line Coaches with tools for restorative talking circles; non-violent conflict resolution; trauma-informed somatic healing; witnessing and interdependent, full-person reciprocity; stories of resilience and identities of gifts, weaving belonging and peacebuilding in collective Circle process and cultural hands-on, ritual protocols and spiritual place-making.